mrmazz24/Latin101/reading1.md

 Hercules killed Antaeus, the son of earth, in Libya.
 He was killing visitors; he killed them❌ by wrestling.
 Cygnum, Martis' son, was killed❌ by weapons.
 Mars arrived with❌ his son and weapons and drew his bow, but Jupiter threw a lighning bult at them.
 Hesione put a whale❌ on Troy.
 It killed them❌.
 Hesione's son Laomedonta, who returned, killed them with arrows. ❌

+Revised:
+Hercules killed the son of the earth, Antaeus, in Libya.
+He was killing his guests, but Hercules wrestled him to death.
+Hercules killed Cygnum, Martis' son, with weapons.
+Mars came armed to fight with Hercules for the sake of his son, but Jupiter through a lightning bolt between them.
+Hesione was exposed to a whale near Troy.
+Hercules killed the whale.
+Hercules killed Laomedon, the father of Hesione, with arrows because he wasn't returning hesione.